\documentclass[final, 9pt, onecolumn]{saucis}

 \saucisAbstract{

 The manuscript should contain an abstract.
 The abstract should be self-contained and citation-free and should be a maximum of 400 words.
 The abstract should state the purpose, approach, results, and conclusions of the work.
 The author should assume that the reader has some knowledge of the subject, but has not read the paper.
 Thus, the abstract should be intelligible and complete in itself (no numerical references); it should not cite figures, tables, or sections of the paper.
-The abstract should be written in the third person, rather than in the first person.The manuscript should contain an abstract.
+The abstract should be written in the third person, not the first person.
+The manuscript should contain an abstract.
 The abstract should be self-contained and citation-free and should be a maximum of 400 words.
 The abstract should state the purpose, approach, results, and conclusions of the work.
 The author should assume that the reader has some knowledge of the subject, but has not read the paper.
 Thus, the abstract should be intelligible and complete in itself (no numerical references); it should not cite figures, tables, or sections of the paper.
-The abstract should be written in the third person, rather than in the first person.
+The abstract should be written in the third person, not the first.

 }